CLI command reference

 Sends a device's public key to the cloud for use in opening an encrypted session with your device.
 Please make sure your device has the corresponding private key loaded using the particle keys load

-# sends a new public key to the API for use for your device
+# sends a new public key to the API for use for another device

 submitting public key succeeded!